rranelli/rranelli.github.io/_drafts/writing-a-redis-client-in-pure-bash.md

 I can skip this session if you're not interested in where the hell did I get the idea for this post.

-Although I work with Ruby, it's sometimes inevitable to feel the need to write bash scripts.
+Although I work with Ruby, sometimes inevitable to write bash scripts.
 Ruby is a much more capable and general (and modern) programming language but cannot beat the extreme availability of Bash.

 Recently I was refactoring the scripts we run at [Jenkins](https://jenkins-ci.org/).
 I started rewriting those scripts in Ruby but came to an obvious limitation: One of those scripts configured the ruby version to use in the project.
 Well, setting up the ruby version to be used from **inside** of a ruby script is cumbersome at best.
 That was when I decided to use raw bash for the scripts.

 Since I have this problem that I can't work with something I don't understand, I started looking for materials to learn/understand the workings